BlazeWheeler/Android-Projects/SmartMirror/README.md

 ### Built With

-This Application is built natively with Swift & SwiftUI
+This Application is built natively with Java & Android Studio

 * [![MacOs][MacOs]][MacOS-url]
 * [![Android-Studio][Android-Studio]][Android-Studio-url]